Bury St Edmunds: Tourism

-The Angel Hotel, a Georgian building on Angel Hill, was used by Charles Dickens while giving readings in the nearby Athenaeum and mentioned in The Pickwick Papers.
-Angelina Jolie also used the hotel as a base during the filming of Tomb Raider.
-A coaching inn has stood on this spot since the 15th century.
+The Angel Hotel is a Georgian building on Angel Hill.
+Charles Dickens stayed there while giving readings in the Athenaeum, as mentioned in The Pickwick Papers.
+Angelina Jolie stayed there while filming Tomb Raider.
+A coaching inn has existed on the site since the 15th century.

 Brewing

-The nation's largest British-owned brewery, Greene King, is situated in Bury St Edmunds, as is the smaller Old Cannon Brewery.
+Greene King, is situated in Bury St Edmunds, as is the smaller Old Cannon Brewery.
 Just outside the town, on the site of RAF Bury St Edmunds, is Bartrums Brewery, originally based in Thurston, and to the north is the Brewshed brewery, located in Ingham.

 The Greene King pub The Nutshell is situated in the centre of the town, and is one of several that claim to be Britain's smallest public house.

-Sugar Beet
+Sugar beet

 Bury's largest landmark is the British Sugar factory near the A14, which processes sugar beet into refined crystal sugar.
 It was built in 1925 when the town's MP, Walter Guinness, was Minister of Agriculture, and for many of its early years was managed by Martin Neumann, former manager of a sugar beet refinery in Šurany, then part of Czechoslovakia.
 Neumann was invited by the British government to oversee the refinement of sugar in Bury St Edmunds and, with his family, immigrated to the United Kingdom.
 The actor and writer Stephen Fry is a grandson of Martin Neumann, as recounted in the BBC programme Who Do You Think You Are?

 The refinery processes beet from 1,300 growers.
 660 lorry-loads of beet can be accepted each day when beet is being harvested.
 Not all the beet can be crystallised immediately, and some is kept in solution in holding tanks until late spring and early summer, when the plant has spare crystallising capacity.
 The sugar is sold under the Silver Spoon name (the other major British brand, Tate & Lyle, is made from imported sugar cane).
 By-products include molassed sugar beet feed for cattle and LimeX70, a soil improver.
 The factory has its own power station, which powers around 110,000 homes.
 A smell of burnt starch from the plant is noticeable on some days.

 Governance

-Parish Level

-The town council was formed in 2003.
-The election on 3 May 2007 was won by the "Abolish Bury Town Council" party.
-The party lost its majority following a by-election in June 2007 and, to date, the Town Council is still in existence.

-In March 2008 a further by-election put Conservatives in control but in the council election of May 2011 the lack of Conservative and other parties' candidates resulted a Labour majority before the election was held.
-By 2013 a number of by-elections put Conservatives in control again and in the 2015 election Conservatives won 14 of the 17 vacancies.
-In 2020 it was announced that the Town Council would meet in the Guildhall, the historic home of the Borough Council between 1606 and 1966.